Patricia Clavin: Early life and education

 Clavin was born in England to Irish parents and holds dual Irish and British nationalities.
 Clavin was raised in Germany where her Irish father was serving in the British army.
 She studied Modern History at King's College London, graduating with a Bachelor of Arts (BA) degree and a Doctor of Philosophy (PhD) degree.

 Academic career

 Before moving to Oxford, Clavin was Reader in Modern History at Keele University.

 In October 2003, she was elected a Fellow of Jesus College, Oxford and appointed a university lecturer in modern history at the University of Oxford.
 In 2011, she was granted a Title of Distinction as Professor of International History.

 In October 2021 Clavin was appointed to the Professorship of Modern History at Worcester College, succeeding Robert Gildea and becoming the first woman to ever hold the chair.

 She is a member of the Editorial Board for Past & Present.

+Media work

+In November 2021, Clavin gave a public lecture at Gresham College on European security after the First World War.

+In September 2023, Clavin appeared as a panelist on an episode of the BBC Radio 4 discussion series In Our Time focused on John Maynard Keynes's Economic Consequences of the Peace (1919).
+Keynes's book was the subject of a collection of essays Clavin co-edited, also published in 2023.
+Clavin's fellow panelists were Michael Cox and Margaret MacMillan.